 If you’re trying to rank for certain keywords, such as “benefits of blogging”, the best way to rank is to focus a blog around that topic.
 When people are searching for that keyword, they’re looking for information because they’re not entirely sure how blogging can benefit them.

-But the advantage that blogging has is attracting people that are searching for information and then converting them into leads by offering unique offers such as a free local SEO eBook or a free SEO website audit.
+But the advantage that blogging has is attracting people that are searching for information and then converting them into leads by offering unique offers such as a free SEO website audit.